LizzyFleckenstein03/uwu-lang/README.md

 Requires a libc that implements asprintf (asprintf is not standard, glibc and musl implement it and there are drop-in replacements)

 The current implementation of the VM does not take advantage of lambda (no caching of results), but such a feature might be added in the future.
 I might also add a compiler for LLVM or x86_64 NASM or a JIT in the future.

+## Further Documentation

+See `doc/syntax.md` for a syntax documentation.
+See `doc/std.md` for standard library documentation.